Tool to find the vertex form of a polynomial. The vertex form of a quadratic polynomial is an expressed form where the variable x appears only once.

 The result is called depressed polynomial and the technique is polynomial depression.

 dCode retains ownership of the "Vertex Form of a Quadratic" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Vertex Form of a Quadratic" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Vertex Form of a Quadratic" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Vertex Form of a Quadratic" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Vertex Form of a Quadratic" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Vertex Form of a Quadratic" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Vertex Form of a Quadratic" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.